Preparing Nervous or First-Time Campers

 We hope these tips are useful for you.
 Here are some more to check out in this New York Times article, “Kids Can Be ‘Homesick and Happy’ at Camp.”

 If you have any questions during your child’s stay at Camp, you can always email info@tawonga.org or call the Camp office in San Francisco at 415.543.2267.
-Our office is open Monday through Friday from 9am-5pm, and our staff members check messages periodically over the weekends in the summer.
+Our office is open Monday through Friday from 9am-5pm, and our staff members check messages periodically over the weekends during the summer.

 We also want you to know that Ashley Costello and Shoshie Flagg are Tawonga’s Directors of Camper Care and Family Engagement, ensuring our families are well taken care of.
 As parent liaisons, it is their goal to provide the best possible customer service, communication and support to Tawonga parents.
 They’re happy to help brainstorm ways to prepare your child for Tawonga.
 Ashley lives at Camp during the summer and supports campers directly; Shoshie is Tawonga’s lead support for parents and is in close touch with the at-Camp summer team.
 If you’d like to reach them, please email ashley@tawonga.org or shoshie@tawonga.org.